Italian Bread Recipes | MammaMiaRecipes.com

 • The dough should stick to your hands and fingers for the consistency to be correct

-• Leave until ready to fry do not touch it!!
+• Leave until ready to fry do not handle!

 • If the house is hot/warm the dough will rise faster